 Edible Flower Bed

-An edible flower bed can add both beauty and flavor to your garden.
-By incorporating herb integration, you can create a stunning display that’s also practical.
+An edible flower bed can add beauty and flavor to your garden.
+By integrating herbs and edible flowers, you create a stunning display that’s also practical.
 Plants like nasturtiums and calendulas not only brighten your space but also serve culinary purposes.
 This innovative approach to edible landscaping transforms your front yard into a vibrant, functional masterpiece, making it a delightful feast for the eyes and palate.

 Low-Maintenance Rock Garden